aokiam/weather-microservice/README.md

-This Code is a for a weather site using openweathermap.org.
+This Code is a for a weather site using openweathermap.org. <br>
-You'll need a API key from there to use.
+You'll need a API key from there to use. <br>
-Also Use HTML so be formiliar with that.
+Also Use HTML so be formiliar with that. <br>

 Communication contract; I'll send the leaderboard.py file over discord